close

 5. Zurich

-As the largest city in Switzerland, it’s perhaps unsurprising that Zurich finds itself as one of the Swiss' top 10 destinations for spring.
-From the Grossmünster to the Landesmuseum, the “Swiss metropolis” has a number of excellent things to do, even on a rainy day.
+As the largest city in Switzerland, it’s perhaps unsurprising that Zurich finds itself as one of Switzerland's top 10 destinations for spring.
+From the Grossmünster to the Landesmuseum, the “Swiss metropolis” has many excellent things to do, even on a rainy day.

 The city is also easy to get to, with great public transport connections to the airport and the rest of Switzerland.
 Want fun things to do in the city that won’t break the bank?
 Check out our guide to 14 free or cheap things you can do in Zurich.